-ization Act of 2017, which went into effect September 15, 2019, provides TSP participants with more flexible withdrawal options.
-After you separate from service, you can take multiple postseparation partial withdrawals.
-If you're 59 1/2 or older and still working in federal civilian service, you can take up to four inservice withdrawals each year.
+After you separate from service, you can take multiple post-separation partial withdrawals.
+If vou're 59 1/2 or older and still working in federal civilian service, vou can take up to four in-service withdrawals each year.
 There is no limit to the number of partial withdrawals you can take after separating from federal service except for the limit of one every 30 calendar days.
 Separated participants can take monthly, quarterly or annual payments and stop, start or make changes to your installment payments at any time.
-Having taken agebased in-service withdrawals does not prevent you from taking post-separation partial withdrawals.
-You now have the option to take your withdrawals only from Roth, only from your traditional balance or on a pro rata basis from both.
+Having taken age-based in-service withdrawals does not prevent you from taking post-separation partial withdrawals.
+You have the option to take your withdrawals only from Roth, only from your traditional balance or on a pro rata basis from both.

-160 May an employee who qualifies for FERS or CSRS disability benefits withdraw his or her TSP savings?
+160 May an employee who qualifies for FERS or CSRS disability benefits withdraw their TSP savings?

 Yes.
-He or she has the same withdrawal options as those described in the answer to question 159.
+They have the same withdrawal options as those described in the answer to question 159.

-161 If an employee chooses to with-draw his or her funds from the TSP by means of a life annuity, how many different types of annuities are available?
+161 If an employee chooses to with-draw their funds from the TSP by means of a life annuity, how many different types of annuities are available?